desa0068/DoorsOpenOttawa/README.md

     Status : Complete

 FR# 6 Favorite Building
-  Status : Building is added to favorites and removed from Set<String> array but the icon does not get changed
+  Status : Building is added to favorites and removed from Set<String> array and preferences but the icon does not get changed

 FR#7 Sort Building Alphabetically
   Status : Done